List of Netflix original programming

-Netflix is an American global streaming-on-demand media provider that has distributed a number of original streaming television shows, including original series, specials, miniseries, documentaries and films since 2007.
-Netflix's original productions also include continuations of canceled series from other networks, as well as licensing or co-producing content from international broadcasters for exclusive broadcast in other territories, which is also branded in those regions as Netflix original content.
+Netflix is an American global streaming-on-demand media provider that since 2007 has distributed many original streaming television shows, including original series, specials, miniseries, documentaries and films.
+Netflix's original productions also include continuations of canceled series from other networks, as well as licensing or co-producing content from international broadcasters for exclusive broadcast in other territories, which are also branded in those regions as Netflix original content.
 Netflix previously produced content through Red Envelope Entertainment.
 The company has since increased its original content.
 All programming is in English unless stated otherwise, is organized by its primary genre or format, and is sorted by premiere date.
 These shows had their original production commissioned by Netflix, or had additional seasons commissioned by Netflix.